 James Paddock is a visual artist.
-Using conceptual art, video, man-made and found objects, he shares his unique view of the world.
+Using conceptual art, video, Installation, manufactured and found objects he shares his unique view of the world.
 Discussing frequently overlooked matters with insight and awareness.
-Paddock magnifies what he believes to be the most significant points for discussion within the field of contemporary art.
+Paddock investigates what he believes to be the most significant points for discussion within the field of contemporary art.

 Searching for contrary evidence beyond current belief systems, Paddock enjoys an independent stance, exploring new ideas and seizing on concepts about life as they naturally occur to him.